Mike Conley (basketball): 2021–2023: first-round exit and roster retool

-On August 6, 2021, Conley re-signed with the Jazz on a reported three-year, $68–72.5 million contract.
+On August 6, 2021, Conley re-signed with the Jazz on a reported three-year, $72.5 million contract.
 On November 2, he scored a season-high 30 points in a 119–113 win over the Sacramento Kings.
 The Jazz were eliminated in the first round of the playoffs by the Dallas Mavericks, with Conley averaging only 9.2 points and 4.8 assists per game during the 2–4 series defeat.

 After the 2021–22 season, the Jazz retooled, trading away their franchise players, All-Stars Donovan Mitchell and Rudy Gobert.
 Conley said he expected to be moved: "I was just like everybody else.
 I was waiting to get the phone call that I was going somewhere else."
 But he stayed in Utah to start off the 2022–23 season.
 Conley made his season debut on October 19, recording 13 points, eight assists and two steals in a 123–102 win over the Nuggets.
 Before being traded to Minnesota he averaged nearly 11 points per game.

-Minnesota Timberwolves (2023–present)
+Minnesota Timberwolves (2023–2026)

 On February 9, 2023, Conley was traded to the Minnesota Timberwolves in a three-team trade involving the Los Angeles Lakers, with the Jazz acquiring Russell Westbrook, Juan Toscano-Anderson, and Damian Jones, the Lakers acquiring Jarred Vanderbilt, Malik Beasley, and D'Angelo Russell, and the Timberwolves acquiring Conley and Nickeil Alexander-Walker; the trade reunited Conley with his former Grizzlies teammate Kyle Anderson and Jazz teammate Rudy Gobert.
 He made his Timberwolves debut a day later, recording nine points, three assists and two steals in a 128–107 loss to the Grizzlies.
 On February 23, 2024, he signed a contract extension through the 2025–26 season and on May 1, he was again named NBA Teammate of the Year.

+On February 3, 2026, Conley was traded to the Chicago Bulls as part of a three team trade that also included the Detroit Pistons.
+The next day, Conley and Coby White were traded to the Charlotte Hornets in exchange for Ousmane Dieng, Collin Sexton and multiple second-round draft picks.
+On February 5, he was waived by the Hornets.
+Upon clearing waivers, Conley officially re-signed with the Timberwolves on February 17.

+Boston Celtics (2026–present)

+On July 7, 2026, Conley signed a one-year, $3.9 million contract with the Boston Celtics.